Loading_

 return Settings()

-I’ve seen services in production that crashed hours after deployment because a single env var was misspelled.
-This pattern catches that before the process even binds to a port.
+I’ve seen services crash hours after deployment because someone misspelled an env var.
+This catches it before the process even binds to a port.
+Small thing.
+Probably saves more time over a year than anything else on this list.

 import asyncio